Evidence of de Almeida-Thouless line below six dimensions: Acknowledgments

 \section{Acknowledgments}

 We thank M. C. Angelini, S. Palazzi, G. Parisi, and T. Rizzo for interesting discussion and sharing the results of their analytical computation.
+We also thank Giorgio Parisi for discussions about our numerical results.
 We acknowledge partial financial support from Grant Nos.
-PID2024-156352NB-I00, PID2022-136374NB-C21, PID2020-112936GB-I00 funded by MCIN/AEI/10.13039/501100011033, and from Grant No. GR24022 funded by Junta de Extremadura (Spain) and by European Regional Development Fund (ERDF) “A way of making Europe.
+PID2024-156352NB-I00, PID2022-136374NB-C21, PID2020-112936GB-I00 funded by MCIN/AEI/10.13039/501100011033/FEDER, UE. and from Grant No. GR24022 funded by Junta de Extremadura (Spain) and by European Regional Development Fund (ERDF) “A way of making Europe.
 We have performed the numerical simulations in the computing facilities of the Instituto de Computación Científica Avanzada (ICCAEx).